CHC50125 Diploma of Early Childhood Education And Care

 Entry requirements

-CHC30113 or CHC30121 Certificate III in Early Childhood Education and Care.
+- CHC30121 Certificate III in Early Childhood Education and Care OR CHC30113 Certificate III in Early Childhood Education and Care.

-If you hold a qualification other than CHC30121 and CHC30113 Certificate III in Early Childhood Education and Care, such as an Australian Diploma in Early Childhood Education and Care, Australian Diploma or Certificate III in Children’s Services or CHCSS00147 Entry into Diploma of Early Childhood Education and Care, you must also demonstrate at least 12 months of cumulative employment (full-time equivalent) within the last 5 years in a regulated education and care service in Australia.
-This must be supported by verifiable evidence.
+If you need to demonstrate the 12 months of cumulative employment, this must be supported by verifiable evidence.
 Acceptable evidence must confirm the information provided above.
 Acceptable evidence includes a Statutory Declaration signed by the employer or Director of the service at the time you were working, a letter on company letterhead written by the employer or Director at the time or pay slips showing the dates and hours worked (you may remove any references to pay rates).